GHeinzelmann/BAT.py/README.md

 The full ABFE calculation above for a single pose requires a total of 248.4 nanoseconds of simulations, which can be achieved in nearly one day using a single GTX 1070 NVIDIA GPU.
 This time is significantly reduced when using more modern GPUs, such as the NVIDIA RTX 20 and RTX 30 series.

-The free energy simulations from BAT are separated into several independent windows, and the poses affintities are also calculated independently, which allows for trivial parallelization across multiple GPUs.
+The free energy simulations from BAT are separated into several independent windows, and the poses affinities are also calculated independently, which allows for trivial parallelization across multiple GPUs.
 This can reduce the time needed to fully evaluate a ligand to as little as one hour using several GTX 1070 GPUs, and much less that that if using more modern GPUs.

 ## Using the SDR method and merged restraints